EventStore/documentation/docs/v5/http-api/optimistic-concurrency-and-idempotence.md

 ::::
 :::::

 Assuming you were posting to a new stream you would get the event written once (and the stream created).
-The second event will return as the first but not write again.
+The second event returns as the first but not write again.

 ::: tip
 This allows the client rule of “if you get an unknown condition, retry” to work.